 For example, I am able to work just fine, swimmingly in fact, with music, urban noise, or nature sounds in the background.
 I am NOT able to work easily when I can hear voices nearby.
 At the same time, I have to be able to look through a window and see trees, buildings, sunshine, cars, people walking.
 Ideally, the window opens and a breeze moves over me.

-And dead silence?
+But dead silence?
 Or a room without a view?
 Pfft.
-Horrible distractions, because they make me feel suffocated and entrapped.
+Horrible distractions, because they feel to me like I’m being buried alive in a wooden coffin.

 What about you?
 Do you concentrate best behind closed doors in dead silence?
 Or maybe you like to write near a busy intersection where traffic and bustle fade into white noise.